skdreier/religion_lgbtq/README.md

 Replication material for "African, Religious, and Tolerant?
 How Religious Diversity Shapes Attitudes Towards Sexual Minorities in Africa" (article under review)

 ## Authors
-James Long, Sarah Dreier, and Stephen Winkler.
+Sarah Dreier, James Long, and Stephen Winkler.

 ## Afrobarometer Data
 We use the merged Afrobaormeter Round 6 data, which is publicly available at: http://afrobarometer.org/data/merged-data.
 Download this dataset and save it in a folder called `data-raw` within your directory.
 Make sure the downloaded dataset is named: `merged_r6_data_2016_36countries2.sav`.
 OR follow the scripts (below) to download directly from the Afrob website.s

 ## Build Scripts
-- `source/create_herf.R` reads in the Afrobarometer data from its web source (http://afrobarometer.org/data/merged-data), creates Herfindahl variables, saves new dataset as: `data/afrob_with_herf.RData`.
+- `source/create_herf.R` reads in the Afrobarometer data from its web source [Afrobarometer.org](http://afrobarometer.org/data/merged-data), creates Herfindahl variables, saves new dataset as: `data/afrob_with_herf.RData`.

 - `source/clean_afrobarometer.R` transforms and cleans variables used in the analysis.
 Subsets those variables into a new dataset and saves it as: `data/clean_afrobarometer.csv`.
 (STEPHEN will clean this code)